 - Let friends or family know you’ve been catfished.
 Ask them to report any inappropriate content to the platform (ie Instagram, Facebook, Snapchat etc) if they see it.

 - Screenshot the content if possible and make a record of the links to the page (the URLs).

 - Report the content to the platform it’s on to request the content is removed (e.g. Facebook, Snapchat, PornHub etc).

 - Report the profile or account of the person who shared the content to the platform (e.g. Facebook, Snapchat, PornHub etc).

 - Contact Netsafe for help – Text ‘Netsafe’ to 4282, call 0508 NETSAFE, email firstname.lastname@example.org or visit www.netsafe.org.nz/report

 If you are a young person and you’ve been catfished by someone older, and you have sent nudes or done something else sexual, or are feeling pressured to, this is called online grooming.
 We have special advice about online grooming on our website.

 If they are bullying, humiliating or impersonating you online, Netsafe can help.

 How can Netsafe help

 We can assist you in getting content removed from some places online and talk to you about the other options available to you – for example, taking the case to the Police.
-If someone is threatening to share nude images/videos of you or blackmailing you, we can also let you know what you can do about it.
+If someone is threatening to share nude images or videos of you, or blackmailing you, we can also let you know what you can do about it.
 Our team talks to people in situations like this everyday, so we’re used to talking about it and can provide you all the information you need.